To Tan Moose Hide.

 Fully scraped hide can be hung and dried for a time when they are ready to be used.

-Slosh periodically and allow to soak for two or three days.
+Slosh periodically and allow to soak for two days.

 When damp dry, begin the dry stretch process by working the hide in all directions, stretching by hand and over a pointy beam (this is important).
 Run the hide on the poky object one direction, then pull it open the opposite.
 The more thorough and heavily the hide is worked during these work sessions the sooner your hides will soften.